-youarehere! is a point of access to the work made by Phil Coy whilst artist-in-residence at Brunel University.
+youarehere! documents the work made by Phil Coy whilst artist-in-residence at Brunel University.
 The role was initiated by Author and Professor Will Self and Professor in Experimental Particle Physics, Akram Khan.
 The residency is accompanied by a poster edition and essay by artist, curator and writer, Richard Grayson.

 The research took in Brunels architectural history, the iconic brutalist Lecture Centre, its formation as a Plate Glass University in 1966, its use as one of the settings in Stanley Kubrick’s film, A Clockwork Orange (1971) and the impact of concrete on the local landscape, including a network of fishing lakes.
 Works include temporary and permanent installations, film screenings, a freely distributed imprint, sound works, and live events.